 Urban School strives to ignite a passion for learning and to inspire its students to become self-motivated, lifelong participants in their education and active citizens in their communities.
 Our educational philosophy and programs emphasize learning as a joyful process of discovery; use of city and Bay Area resources to extend learning beyond the classroom; mutual respect and a strong rapport between students and teachers; and a firm commitment to an inclusive and diverse school community.

-Urban is an equal opportunity employer with an institutional commitment to diversity.
-We actively encourage applications from candidates with diverse cultural and socioeconomic backgrounds.
+The Urban School is an equal opportunity employer; the school actively encourages applications from candidates of diverse racial, gender, cultural, and socioeconomic backgrounds.

 WORKING AT URBAN

 One of Urban’s core values is this: We are committed to reflection, evaluation, evolution and innovation as means to improve teaching and learning.
 Faculty and staff have abundant opportunities to deepen and expand their practices both in regular collaborative work with colleagues and in conferences, workshops and programs, both in the Bay Area and around the world.
 Opportunities include but are not limited to:

 - Access to a generous professional development budget